top of page

 Thus, we can see that the title of "the Lord" could apply to both God the Father and Jesus Christ (as elsewhere in the NT), but that Jude consistently qualified it with "our" and "Jesus Christ" when he was not referring to God or someone prior to the present time of writing.

-Hence, biblical unitarians can take "the Lord" (KJV, NASB, NIV) as the preferable reading of Jude 1:5 from both an exegetical and contextual standpoint without needing to debate about the different manuscripts.
+Hence, biblical unitarians can take "the Lord" (KJV, NASB, NIV) as the preferable reading of Jude 1:5 from both an exegetical and contextual standpoint without needing to debate about the different manuscripts thereof.

-Beginning with the text of Jude itself: If it was Jude’s intention to claim or belief that Jesus was Michael, who “saved the people out of the land of Egypt”( v.5), then surely Jude would have not only identified Michael as Jesus in verse 5, but would have carried that theme to verse 9.
-If it was believed that Jesus was the pre-existent person who led the Israelites out of Egypt, and Jude believed Jesus was Michael, why not then identify the “archangel” as Jesus in verse 9, while recording an event that would have taken place with a 40 year time span?
+Beginning with the text of Jude itself: If it was Jude’s intention to claim or belief that Jesus was the LORD in the OT, who “saved the people out of the land of Egypt”( v.5), then surely Jude would have not only identified YHWH as Jesus in verse 5 as a clear caveat but would have have seemed normal to have carried that theme to verse 9.
+If it was believed that Jesus was the pre-existent person who led the Israelites out of Egypt, and Jude believed Jesus was YHWH, why not then identify “Ἰησοῦ Χριστοῦ” as YHWH in verse 9, while recording an event that would have taken place with a 40 year time span?
+Suc-year time span?
+Such a reading would look like "The κυρίου ἡμῶν Ἰησοῦ Χριστοῦ rebuke thee”.
+This is what we expect to see if the author intended for us to see this "newly revelation”…

-If we consider only some of the manuscript evidence, we may claim that Jude was saying or believed that Jesus was indeed a divine angel being who led the Israelites out of Egypt.
+If we consider only some of the manuscript evidence, we may claim that Jude was saying or believed that Jesus was indeed a divine angel or the divine being YHWH being who led the Israelites out of Egypt.
 But, what we see is several different manuscripts.
 In Bart Ehrman’s ‘Orthodox Corruption of Scripture’, he identifies several corruptions and variants in different manuscripts.

 Regarding Jude 5, Ehrman notes: “Thus, in Jude 5, where manuscripts vary over whether it was “the Lord” (most manuscripts), or “Jesus” (A B 33 81 1241 1881) or “God (c2 623 VGms) who saved the people from Egypt…p72 stands alone in saying that the Savior of the people was “the God Christ”.”
 So, we see that are 4 different variations, with a 3rd century (approx.) copy going as far as changing the text to “the God Christ”. pp.85-86

-However, not only is the epistle by Jude damning to the case it’s claimed Ἰησοῦς’ led the Israelites out of Egypt in Jude’s epistle, but scholarship, including an unbiased agnostic (Ehrman) as well as by the professor who’s complied “the most exhaustive investigation” on the epistle by Jude, both identify corruptions and variants of the text, but Wasserman also believes κύριος’ to be the proper translation (Ehrman doesn’t state specifically regarding Jude, although he does identify the p72 manuscript as having several “modifications”).
+However, not only is the epistle by Jude damning to the case it’s claimed Ἰησοῦς’ led the Israelites out of Egypt in Jude’s epistle, which in view destroys the very idea that Jesus pre-existed as the covenant God, but scholarship, including an unbiased agnostic (Ehrman) as well as by the professor who’s complied “the most exhaustive investigation” on the epistle by Jude, both identify corruptions and variants of the text, but Wasserman also believes κύριος’ to be the proper translation (Ehrman doesn’t state specifically regarding Jude, although he does identify the p72 manuscript as having several “modifications”).

 Taking all of the evidence in to consideration, it seems highly unreasonable to me to claim the original text read ‘Ἰησοῦς’ and not ‘κύριος’.
 Ehrman’s also pointed out that “most” manuscripts read “the Lord”.